 (In principle, our dividend imputation system – also adopted in Australia – may act to make people more relaxed about conducting business through a corporate vehicle, since for domestic shareholders there is no double-taxation of dividends.
 I don’t know whether this will be part of the explanation, although I’d be surprised if it explained much, given the other advantages of limited liability.)

 And our large share of company tax revenue as a share of GDP isn’t just because New Zealand taxes everyone heavily – in fact, our tax revenue as a share of GDP doesn’t stand out as being high.
-Here is the chart showing company tax revenue as a share of total tax revenue.
+Here is the chart showing company tax revenue as a share of total tax revenue (NZ in blue, OECD median in orange).

 Our heavy reliance on company tax revenue looks to be a deliberate choice to favour that soource of revenue.